alaa-abdoh/Note-Keeper-Full-Stack-/README.md

-# React.js project
+# 🔥 Note Keeper 🔥

+Welcome to my project!
+It's great to have you here. 😉

-# This project (Note Keeper) has BackEnd Stored Locally on my Device, so I can't put deploy link for it.
+## This project (Note Keeper) has BackEnd Stored Locally on my Device, so I can't put deploy link for it.
 The Backend side done using node.js and remote mongo DB This project Done for trainig on state, rerender of pages, conditional rendering and more

+Skills: React.js, JSX, CSS, mongodb, node.js and express js

-### Here ara the photos of project while it runing...
+### Here ara the photos of project while it runing, Take Look ! ❤️ ...

  This is the main page and here at first the notes whic stored in DB will shown